ajwills72/rminr/src/kanban.md

 ## Andy review (for RMINR)

-1. preproc-experiments
 1. more-on-regression
-1. cs-self-esteem (Sophie H) - (reated pre-proc-scales and anal-scales )
+1. cs-self-esteem (Sophie H) - (reated pre-proc-scales and anal-scales ) - AW to take quick look at Bayes stuff

 ## Back to Paul (for RMINR)